FirespriteLtd/website/site/content/careers/_index.md

-    Founded in 2012 by a management team with over 100 years of collective experience in art, business, design and technical disciplines in the games industry, Firesprite Games now comprises of over 130 professional developers (we call ourselves 'Sprites'!) developing incredible experiences for future facing hardware platforms.
+    Founded in 2012 by a management team with over 100 years of collective experience in art, business, design and technical disciplines in the games industry, Firesprite Games now comprises of over 130 professional developers (we call ourselves 'Sprites'!) developing incredible experiences for PC, current and future generation consoles.
 We are in based in the north of the United Kingdom, in the glorious city of Liverpool, home to The Beatles, Football and much more.
 team:
   show: false
   title: The Team